msikkema/gel-library-ls/readme.md

 tl;dr: add `react`, `react-dom`, `@mui/material`, `@emotion/react` and `@emotion/styled` to your project.

-Our components also use Mui's theme provider, which means this needs to be implemented.
+Our components use Mui's theme provider, which the consumer needs to implement.
 [You can read about how to implement the ThemeProvider HOC here](https://mui.com/customization/theming/#themeprovider).

 Once you've implemented the ThemeProvider HOC, you can use our ReachOut theme from `@reachout/mui-style`.